Dhola Maru: Rajasthani version

+Chhattisgarhi version

-In Chhattisgarh version, Dhola is the son of king Nal and mother Damyanti.
-Dhola in his previous birth is one very beautiful young man who was catching fish in the village pond through angle called 'gari' in Chhattisgarhi.
-Rewa, an exceptionally beautiful woman, who was daughter-in-law of some family in the village in her previous birth, came to fetch water seven times, expecting Dhola at least to say a word to her.
-However, when getting no response from Dhola, she broke her silent by reciting following verse which rhymes:
+In the Chhattisgarhi version, Dhola is the son of king Nal and mother Damyanti.
+In his past life Dhola was a handsome young man who was catching fish in the village pond through angle called 'gari' in Chhattisgarhi.
+Rewa, an exceptionally beautiful woman, who was daughter-in-law of some family in the village in her past life, came to fetch water seven times, expecting Dhola at least to say a word to her.
+However, when getting no response from Dhola, she broke her silence by reciting following verse which rhymes: